cpdevoto/reactive-properties/README.md

 ## Getting Started
 ### Quick Configuration Guide
+The `reactive-properties` library consists of a single JAR file with dependencies of JVM 8 and `guava-18.0`.
 To use the `reactive-properties` library, simply add the following repository and dependency to your Gradle script:
 ```
 repositories {
     mavenCentral()